Magilla10/10x-project/README.md

 The project includes AI rules in `.cursor/rules/` directory that help Cursor IDE understand the project structure and provide better code suggestions.

-### GitHub Copilot

-AI instructions for GitHub Copilot are available in `.github/copilot-instructions.md`.

 ### Windsurf

 The `.windsurfrules` file contains AI configuration for Windsurf.